Otto Vogl: ACS Division of Polymer Chemistry

 In 1967, Chairman-Elect Jack Elliott of the ACS Division of Polymer Chemistry (POLY) invited him to attend the executive committee meeting as a guest and Vogl was appointed as a member of the Program Committee.
-The next year the newly appointed chairman of the Membership Committee Jesse Hwa appointed him as the subcommittee Chairman for International Membership.
+The next year the newly appointed chairman of the Membership Committee Jesse Hwa appointed him as the subcommittee chairman for International Membership.
 In this capacity Vogl increased the membership from 180 to 520.

-When the position of the treasurer became available, theChairman Elliott appointed Vogl treasurer.
+When the position of the treasurer became available, the chairman Elliott appointed Vogl treasurer.
 He was later elected for a second term.
 Vogl reorganized the treasury and controlled spending and administration.
 During this period, the incorporation of the Polymer Division was also accomplished.

 At Elliott's initiative and with the support of Jesse Hwa and Otto Vogl, they devised what is now known the grid system of administering the growing division.
 This group, which Vogl called the triumvirate, provided for 8 years much vision and leadership and transformed the informal working group in the early era of the division into a modern functioning organization.
 It was based on a close personal and working relationship among the three members.

 In 1967, Vogl had proposed to Chairman-Elect Elliott to establish a carefully planned network of cooperation of POLY with (a) polymer interested Divisions of the ACS. (b) polymer organizations in the US, and (c) international organizations in the polymer field, wherein (a) led to the ACS Macromolecular Secretariat on Polymers and (c) led to the Pacific Polymer Federation, as well as to interactions with other polymer-related organizations in Europe.

 The Secretariat for Macromolecules, later abbreviated to Macromolecular Secretariat, was formed by POLY with 4 other ACS Divisions under Elliott's expertise, connections and skills, with Vogl on his side.
 Currently, the ACS has nearly 20 Secretariats of cooperation.
 Elliott became the first general secretary in 1974 and Vogl the third.
 The international activities of the division required the formation of a formal establishment.

 Among the major achievements of his chairmanship, Vogl established the Awards Committee and the Archives Committee (which published the 25 Years of POLY history, later called the Historic Committee), and had the divisional stationery redesigned.